-From an application perspective, the WIT2410 communicates in full duplex.
+From an application perspective, the WIT2411 communicates in full duplex.
 That is, both the user application and the remote terminal can be transmitting data without waiting for the other to finish.
-At the radio level, the base station and remotes do not actually transmit at the same time.
-If they did, the transmissions would collide.
+At the radio level, the base station and remotes do not actually transmit at the same time but rather use a Time Division Duplex (TDD) scheme.
 As discussed earlier, the base station transmits a synchronization signal at the beginning of each hop followed by a packet of data.
 After the base station transmission, the remotes will transmit.
 Each base station and remote transmission may be just part of a complete transmission from the user application or the remote terminal.
 Thus, from an application perspective, the radios are communicating in full duplex mode since the base station will receive data from a remote before completing a transmission to the remote.